 But let’s face it.
 Nobody wants to read an email from someone they don’t know or have never heard of, let alone do business with them.

-Does this mean outbound marketing is a bad strategy?
+Does this mean outbound lead generation is a bad strategy?
 Absolutely not.

 Reaching out to your ideal clients rather than waiting for them to come to you is a proactive approach that can help you find new customers faster.
-But it only works if you do it right.
+In fact, this approach can be one of the best tools in your go-to marketing strategy toolkit, but it only works if you do it right.

 How do you do it right?